| ⇦ |

 If a live earthworm is pricked with a needle on its outer surface without damaging its gut, the fluid that comes out is coelomic fluid because coelomic fluid lies between body wall and alimentary canal.
 Earthworms are helpful to man as bait for fishing and loosen the soil for roots to grow.
 A earthworm’s wastes help to fertilize the soil.

-- Which of the following has maximum genetic diversity in India?
+- Which of the following best illustrates FEEDBACK in development?

 Question Type: Memory